How to Decorate Bare Walls

 This peel and stick floral wallpaper by Timberlea Minimal does all the heavy lifting in this space.

 Peel and stick wallpaper has been a game changer.
-It’s no-water, no-fuss, no-cursing, no-residue option, and it’ll instantly dress up any wall in your home.
-If you’re not up for papering the entire room, adding it to the top half of the room is a gorgeous look.
+If you’re not up for papering the entire room, adding it to the top half of the room or the ceiling is a gorgeous look.

 Wood Wall Treatments